 - Your MLS Agent ID, Public ID, Agent Number or Member Number

-- Your name as you would like for it to display
+- Your name as you would like it displayed

-You will then click on “Verify MLS Information” if everything is correct, at which point you will be redirected to a “Welcome” page.
+Then click on “Verify MLS Information” if everything is correct, at which point you will be redirected to a “Welcome” page.
 Here, you’ll click “Sign into the dashboard.”
-This will allow you to begin to optimize your profile.
+This allows you to begin to optimize your profile.
 You can also create a profile for your team as a whole.

 - Realtor.com’s agent profile setup